-Table 6: Maintenance Ratesa of Healed EE at Month 6
+Table 6: Maintenance Rates* of Healed EE at Month 6

-not have endoscopically documented relapse and prematurely discontinued were
+endoscopically documented relapse and prematurely discontinued were considered

 DEXILANT 60 mg was studied and did not provide additional clinical benefit over DEXILANT 30 mg.

 The effect of DEXILANT 30 mg on maintenance of relief of heartburn was also evaluated.
 Upon entry into the maintenance study, a majority of patients' baseline heartburn severity was rated as none.
-DEXILANT 30 mg demonstrated a statistically significantly higher percent of 24-hour heartburn-free periods compared to placebo over the 6-month treatment period (see Table 7).
+DEXILANT 30 mg demonstrated a statistically significantly higher percent of 24 hour heartburn-free periods compared to placebo over the six month treatment period (see Table 7).
 The majority of patients treated with placebo discontinued due to relapse of EE between month two and month six.